 On an Australian shared hosting server, you get your own “cubicle” and the server administrator is responsible for taking care of the technical hardware.
 You are assigned a portion of the data and bandwidth with which you can run your website.
 The major difference in between an office and a server is who works for who.
 As a website owner, the server administrator works for you.

-A more expensive option (definitely in Australia) is a Virtual Private Server (VPS).
+A more expensive option (definitely in Australia) is an Australian Virtual Private Server (VPS).
 VPS offers you the ability to control your website completely and offers you the most power.
 The only catch is that the added premium capabilities of a VPS require premium prices.
 Most of the time, while a VPS may offer some great features, these are generally not useful for a website that has recently started up.
 There may come a day when you need a VPS, but for now, a cheap hosting setup should suit your needs.

 Pros & Cons of Cheap Web Hosting

-Sharing is key to making this type of web hosting cheap.
+Sharing is key to making this type of Australian website hosting cheap.
 On a shared server, each individual website is chipping into the cost of running the server.
 By optimizing one server for many different websites, the costs for the hosting company are cut way down.
 This means that the cost to have your website hosted are cut way down as well.
 Most shared hosting plans will cost you $2-5 per month.
 That’s $60 a year or less.

 While shared hosting may be cheap, don’t think that means a cheap looking website.
-Websites on a shared server can look professional and be competitive, while still maintaining a low price point (most hosts can run a basic WordPress site pretty smoothly).
+Websites on a shared server can look professional and be competitive, while still maintaining a low price point (most hosts can run a basic Australian WordPress site pretty smoothly).
 If you’re planning on creating a simple website shared hosting is the way to go.
 If this is your first website or you are simply experimenting with coding and design, shared hosting is ideal.

 Unlimited Disk Space and Bandwidth

 Many plans will offer “unlimited” disk space and bandwidth to host your website on a shared server.
 While in reality there is no server that can offer truly unlimited space and bandwidth, server administrators know that many small websites will not be able to exceed the unofficial limits they have.
-At some point, server administrators will ask you to upgrade to a more expensive plan to contain your growth, like a dedicated server or cloud hosting.
+At some point, server administrators will ask you to upgrade to a more expensive plan to contain your growth, like a dedicated server in Australia or Australian cloud hosting.
 Oftentimes this can happen because you’ve gained enough traffic to exceed the bandwidth limits.

 Low Traffic Sites Only